HelennaYin/MultipleBoostingAlgorithm/Main.md

 LR = LinearRegression()
 DT = DecisionTreeRegressor()
 ```
 The following lines of code are used to find the cross-validated mean square error to see how accurate the model is when training with this dataset I just imported.
+Each booster will will be boosted twice by the regressors.
 To lower the randomness of this approach, the algorithm will iterate over a set of values for random states and return the mean of MSE.
 ```
 mse_RF = []
 mse_LR = []